anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 The exam will be weighted among the tests you have done in this semester, as usual, and will be part of your final predicted grade for the IB course, and part of your final mark for the Ontario course.

-The only exam that really matters in this period is Math.
+The only exam that really matters in this period is Math, as it will be weighted the usual 30% of your MHF4U mark.
+This MHF4U mark is a Grade 12 OSSD grade, so if you're applying to university with your Ontario grades, this might be a grade you'll have to show in your application (especially required for programs like engineering/CS)

 ## CAS (Creativity, Activity, Service)